ROCKY-9032/BrUtE-vAdEr/README.md

 ->It requires a wordlist to perform the bruteforce attack .In case if you do nat have any wordlists with you you can create a wordlist inside this program.

-->All the requirements can be downloaded once you run the python app but you should install python on your machine.
+# Requirements:

+-> For requirements and dependencies no worries, just run the main.py it will take care of that.

 PROCESS: